ddfabbro/SANRR/README.md

 # SANRR
-A Python framework for my Master's thesis
+A Python framework for Surrogate Assisted Nonrigid Registration.